Innoviox/reddit-bot/README.md

 In the beginning of redditbot.py where it references config.py, that is a separate file that I will not be uploading.
 Literally all it contains is my secret, client_id and username.
 I just have it separately so I can share redditbot.py and not have to worry about giving away the keys to my account.

 redditbot.py won't comment on any post made by someone in the user_whitelist, but will still reply to comments with a command in them.

+Changelogs can be found near the top of each bot's code.